Frequently Asked Questions

 1. What is the Young Women’s Trust Advisory Panel

-The Young Women’s Trust Advisory Panel (YWTAP) is a group of young woman aged 16 and 30 who support the charity with its campaigning and influencing projects and also give their views on our services.
+The Young Women’s Trust Advisory Panel (YWTAP) is a group of young woman aged 18-30 who support the charity with its campaigning and influencing projects and also give their views on our services.
 The panel consists of representation from across England and Wales.

 Panel members share their views based on their own experiences to help guide the charity’s work and allow us to understand what it’s like to be a young woman in today’s society.